Dinesh1599/obsidian-Data-Engineer-Path/Data warehouse/Snowflake/Data Sampling.md

 Snowflake Sampling method:

-1. Row or Bernoulli
+1. Row or Bernoulli and the Syntax
 	1. Select * from table
 		SAMPLE ROW (p) SEED(n)
-2. Block or System method
+2. Block or System method and the Syntax
 	1. Select * from table
 		SAMPLE SYSTEM (p) SEED(n)